polm/fugashi/README.md

 python -m unidic download
 ```

+For more information on the different MeCab dictionaries available, see [this article](https://www.dampfkraft.com/nlp/japanese-tokenizer-dictionaries.html).

 ## Dictionary Use

 fugashi is written with the assumption you'll use Unidic to process Japanese,